Planting for Wildlife for Landscape Professionals

 October 7: Assessing Landscapes for Wildlife Suitability

 Info: Learn about features that add value for different types of wildlife, including birds, pollinators, gopher tortoises, and other species.
-Practice finding information about wildlife that you and your clients value the most.
+Practice finding information about wildlife that you and your clients value the most, and assess one of the properties that you manage.

 November 5: Preparing a Wildlife-Friendly Landscape Proposal

-Info: Participants share one of their wildlife-friendly landscaping proposals and the outcomes of it so far, including lessons learned.
+Info: Participants share one of their wildlife-friendly landscaping proposals and the outcomes of it so far, including what they have learned that can help others in the workshop.

 Where is it happening?